 UNHCR starts relocation of 15,000 stranded South Sudanese refugees in Ethiopia

-More than 190,000 South Sudanese refugees have sought refuge in Ethiopia's Gambella region since conflict broke out in South Sudan in mid-December 2013.
-Some 100 refugees continue to cross into Ethiopia every day, mainly through the Burbiey border point from Jonglei and Unity states in South Sudan.
-The new arrivals cite food shortages and insecurity, including sporadic fighting between rival warring factions, as reasons for their flight.
-Ethiopia is currently Africa's largest refugee-hosting country with more than 600,000 refugees.
+More than 191,000 South Sudanese refugees have sought refuge in Ethiopia's Gambella region since conflict broke out in South Sudan in mid-December 2013.
+Some 100 refugees continue to cross into Ethiopia per day mainly through the Burbiey border entry point from Upper Nile and Jonglei states in South Sudan.
+The new arrivals cite insecurity, including sporadic fighting between rival warring factions amid food insecurity as reasons for their flight.
+A multi-agency response led by the government of Ethiopia and UNHCR is providing protection and assistance to these refugees.
+Ethiopia is currently Africa's largest refugee hosting country with more than 600,000 refugees overtaking Kenya.

 - • In Addis Ababa, Kisut Gebre Egziabher on mobile +25 19 11 20 89 01